Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Abstract

-We study \emph{ranked enumeration for Conjunctive Queries} (CQs) where the answers are ordered by a given ranking function (e.g., an ORDER BY clause in SQL).
-We develop ``\emph{any-k}'' algorithms which, without knowing the number $k$ of desired answers, \emph{push the ranking into joins} and avoid materializing the join output earlier than necessary.
-For this to be possible, the ranking function needs to obey a certain kind of monotonicity; the supported ranking functions include the common sum-of-weights case where query answers are compared by sums of input weights, as well as any commutative selective dioid.
-One core insight of our work is that the problem is closely related to the fundamental task of \emph{path enumeration in a weighted DAG}.
-We generalize and improve upon classic research on finding the $k^\textrm{th}$ shortest path and unify into the same framework several solutions from different areas that had been studied in isolation.
-For the time to the $k^\textrm{th}$ ranked CQ answer (for every value of $k$), our approach is \emph{optimal} in data complexity precisely for the same class of queries where unranked enumeration is optimal---and only slower by a logarithmic factor.
-In a more careful analysis of combined complexity, we uncover a previously unknown tradeoff between two different any-k algorithms: one has lower complexity when the number of returned results is small, the other when the number is very large.
-This tradeoff is eliminated under a stricter monotonicity property that we exploit to design a \emph{novel algorithm that asymptotically dominates} all previously known alternatives, including the well-known algorithm of Eppstein for sum-of-weights path enumeration.
-We empirically demonstrate the findings of our theoretical analysis in an experimental study that highlights the superiority of our approach over the join-then-rank approach that existing database systems typically follow.
+A core insight of our work is that ranked enumeration for CQs is closely related to Dynamic Programming and the fundamental task of \emph{path enumeration in a weighted DAG}.
+We uncover a previously unknown tradeoff, both for this problem and for CQs, under the lens of combined complexity where the query size is not considered a constant: one any-$k$ algorithm has lower complexity when the number of returned answers is small, the other when their number is large.
+This tradeoff is eliminated under a stricter monotonicity property that we define and exploit for a \emph{novel algorithm that asymptotically dominates all previously known alternatives}, including Eppstein's algorithm for sum-of-weights path enumeration.
+We empirically demonstrate the findings of our theoretical analysis in an experimental study that highlights the superiority of our approach over the join-then-rank approach that existing database systems follow.

+\begin{acks} We are grateful to Hung Q. Ngo for reading drafts of this paper and providing valuable feedback.
+This work was supported in part by the Office of Naval Research (Grant\#: N00014-21-C-1111), the National Institutes of Health (NIH) under award number R01 NS091421, by the National Science Foundation (NSF) under award numbers CAREER IIS-1762268 and IIS-1956096, and by a Google PhD fellowship for author Nikolaos Tziavelis.
+Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the funding agencies. \end{acks}